laravel/nova-docs/4.0/resources/fields.md

 - VaporFile
 - VaporImage

-The following field types may not be depended upon by other fields:
+The following field types may not be depended upon by other fields since they do not live-report their changes to Nova:

 - Code
 - File